Police arrest Memphis man in livestreamed shootings; 4 dead

 Kelly was arrested without incident two hours after the initial police alert when he crashed the Challenger during a high speed chase, and two guns were found in the vehicle, Davis said.

-As the shooter terrorized the city, buses stopped running, campuses closed and the Memphis Redbirds cleared the field during their minor-league baseball game.
+As the shooter terrorized the city, buses stopped running and the Memphis Redbirds cleared the field during their minor-league baseball game.
 Friends and relatives frantically called and texted each other and TV stations cut into regular coverage with updates.

-Facebook parent company Meta said Thursday that it detected and removed the suspected shooter’s livestream before Memphis police sent their initial alert, but the company declined to say for how long the live video was streaming.
-The company said it also removed the suspect’s Facebook account and has been continuously removing content such as copies of the video or messages praising the attack.
+Police received “numerous tips” from the public during the ordeal, Davis said.

+The University of Memphis sent a message to students saying a shooting had been reported near the campus.
+Rhodes College, which is about 4 miles away from the university, advised students on and off campus to shelter in place.
+Kelly was ultimately arrested about 11 miles from the two campuses.

 Memphis has been shaken by several high-profile killings in recent weeks, including the shooting of a pastor during a daylight carjacking in her driveway, the shooting of an activist during an argument over money, and the slaying of a jogger abducted during her pre-dawn run.